 This course is designed to teach the skills necessary to design, produce and integrate documents, worksheets, databases and professional presentations.
 The course will emphasize a hands-on project-oriented approach to problem solving.
-The student will be using the microcomputer in a Windows environment with a modern integrated office software package (Microsoft Office).
-Students may not receive credit for both CSIT 123 and CSIT 125.
+The student will be using a personal computer in a Windows environment with a modern integrated office software package (Microsoft Office).
 Working knowledge of Microsoft Windows suggested.
 Open lab time required.
 Code 3 course fee.